cltl/vu-rm-pip3/docs/usage.md

 ### Execution scripts
 The pipeline wrapper relies on individual shell scripts for the execution of its components.
 Scripts for the components of the Dutch NewsReader pipeline are located by default under `./scripts/bin/`.
 The wrapper allows to define a different location through the `-d` option.
+The arguments of some components can be set from the execution script through the `-s` option.
+This currently concerns the following elements:

+- vua-alpino wrapper around Alpino: time-out `-t`
+- model data for the opinion miner: data `-d`

+The argument of `-s` is parsed to extract the component IDs and the relevant arguments.
+This is used to modify the component script calls produced by the configuration file.

 ### Log file
 By default, a log file is written to `pipeline.log`, in the directory from which `run-pipeline.sh` is called.
 A different file path can be specified through the `-l` option.